Have you ever looked at a few banks and wondered why the rates, or Annual Percentage Yield (APY), are different from place to place?

 According to rate-tracking site BankRate.com, APYs can be as low as 0.01% to well over 2.00%.
 That’s a pretty big range.

 What’s the deal?
 In short, APY can be a kind of promotional game in the banking industry—but it’s one that actually benefits you if you know what you’re looking for and read the fine print.

 What is APY?

 First, what is APY?
-It’s an acronym for Annual Percentage Yield and it represents the amount of interest you’ll earn after a year of compounding interest.
+APY is an acronym for Annual Percentage Yield and it represents the amount of interest you’ll earn after a year of compounding interest.
 For example, if you have $10,000 in savings, you’ll earn $2 with 0.02% APY and at 2.00%, you’ll earn $200.

 However, you always want to read the fine print closely—many of the places offering the highest APY have other catches, like a minimum balance requirement or a fee if you don’t hold the minimum balance.

-At Varo, we offer a Savings Account with 1.75% APY* with no catches—that means no fees or minimum balance requirements to open the Savings Account.
-Compare that to the average of the five biggest traditional banks in the country.**
+At Varo, we offer a Savings Account with 0.50% APY* with no catches—that means no fees or minimum balance requirements to open the Savings Account.
+Compare that to the national average of 0.06%.**

 However, people often wonder why there is such a range of available rates.
 Here’s why.